 With a large number of designers on the website, there’s also a large variety of design styles, as you can see if you browse through the logo samples.
 This means you’re going to end up with a fair bit of variety with your submissions.
 It also depends, of course, on the plan you pay for, with higher tiers providing a higher number of submissions for you to browse.

 It generally takes around a week to complete your design if you follow your contest closely and don’t ask for too many revisions in the final round (which lasts three days for a logo contest).
-During that final round, you can basically ask for as many revisions that your designers are willing to handle.
+During that final round, you can basically ask for as many revisions as your designers are willing to handle.

 You can provide feedback and testimonials about designers and you can browse designer profiles to see all of their ratings, past work, the aforementioned testimonials, and a list of all the distinct design services they provide.
 There are also stats on how many contests they’ve won, how many they’ve almost won, how many one-to-one projects they’ve had, how many repeat clients they’ve had, and how often they respond within 24 hours.